chistodex/tssadtools/README.md

-# tssadtools.bat
+# tssadtools
-TSSAdTools.bat is batch script command-line interface for common tasks performed when in front of a computer.
+TSSAdminTools.bat is a command-line tool for interfacing with a collection of scripts often performed when in front of a computer.
+TSSAdminTools.ps1 is a powershell terminal tool for interfacing with a collection of scripts often performed remotely or in front of a computer.